KonstantinTomashevich/Cushion/README.md

 Cushion introduces `__CUSHION_WRAPPED__` identifier for usage inside macros.
-If macro uses `__CUSHION_WRAPPED__`, then it becomes wrapper macro: wrapper macro must always be followed by block of code in curly braces, that is then inserted in place of `__CUSHION_WRAPPED__` identifiers.
+If macro uses `__CUSHION_WRAPPED__`, then it becomes wrapper macro: wrapper macro must always be followed by block of code in curly braces, that is then inserted in place of `__CUSHION_WRAPPED__` identifiers (enclosing curly braces are not inserted).
 This is very useful when we need to embed some logic inside complex construction like some complex iteration.
 For example, if you're iterating on something with database-like API, you need to properly manage cursor, access handle, perhaps something else too.
 Which is usually the same almost everywhere in your code, so it will be a good place for macro like that:

 ```c
 #define DATABASE_QUERY(VALUE_TYPE, QUERY, PARAMETER)                                                                   \